 Coded Character Set Identifier (CCSID) - An alternate identifier of a character set encoding.
 Originally created by IBM, CCSIDs are a broadly used industry standard.
 See [CCSID].]

 Component - A construct within a DFDL schema that may contain a DFDL annotation.
+These constructs include XSD element declarations, type definitions, group definitions, sequence definitions, choice definitions, element references, and group references.
+DFDL schema annotations are not components of the schema, rather they appear on components of the schema or on the top-level xs:schema element of a schema document.

-Content - The content is the bits of data that are interpreted to compute a logical value.
+Content - The bits of the data stream data that are interpreted when parsing to compute the logical value of a simple type, and when unparsing are computed from the logical value for incorporation into the data stream.

-Content Model - Used in describing the syntactic structure of XSD and DFDL annotations of it.
-An element of a schema can have empty, simple, or element-only content.
-An element declaration for an element of complex type containing a xs:sequence element is said to have a sequence in its content model.[Walmsley]
+Content Model – One of 3 kinds of syntactic structure of XSD element declarations.
+The DFDL subset of XSD includes only empty, simple, and element-only content models.
+An XSD element declaration for an element of complex type containing a xs:sequence element is said to have a sequence in its content model.
+(DFDL’s usage is derived from Section 13.3 of [Walmsley]).

 Contiguous - An element has a contiguous representation if all parts of its representation are adjacent in the input/output stream.
 Most simple types have contiguous representations naturally.
 Groups containing elements that are themselves contiguous are also considered to have contiguous representations irrespective of alignment fill or padding of any kind that exists within the group.
 Similarly, arrays of elements that are themselves contiguous are also contiguous.
 An example of a non-contiguous representation would be a nillable element, where a flag is used to determine whether the element is nil, and the location of that flag is not adjacent to the value representation.